 Hamburgers.
 They’re everywhere.
-As a proud vegetarian, I can assure you that this article has nothing to do with your favourite fast food sandwich.
-The grade-A issue I’m referring to here is the ‘menu list’ icon (or ‘hamburger’ icon) commonly found in the top corner of mobile websites.
+But we can assure you that this article has nothing to do with your favourite fast food sandwich.
+The grade-A issue we’re referring to here is the ‘menu list’ icon (or ‘hamburger’ icon) commonly found in the top corner of mobile websites.
 This stack of 3 horizontal lines, somewhat resembling a hamburger (or veggie burger), has become a commonly recognized icon, found on the majority of modern mobile websites and apps.

 This icon first started being used in 1981, on the Xerox Star, the world’s first graphical user interface designed by Norm Cox.
 (Yep, we do our research.)
 Picture the days of the Apple 2, and a boring black and white screen where iconography was hugely important.
 “It’s graphic design was meant to be very “road sign” simple, functionally memorable, and mimic the look of the resulting displayed menu list,” Cox said when interviewed later about his idea for the menu icon, “With so few pixels to work with, it had to be very distinct, yet simple.
 I think we only had 16×16 pixels to render the image.”